-Efficacy of empirical data in Functional Emotional Fitness™ (mental health) occurs when constants are measured and changed and the legitimacy of the data occurs when it is generated by the client.
-The constant in Functional Emotional Fitness™ (mental health) is the clients’ emotional state.
-Measuring, tacking and improving this constant at every session is what brings about the efficacy of an intervention.
+Efficacy of empirical data in Subconscious Restructuring™ (mental health) occurs when constants are measured and changed and the legitimacy of the data occurs when it is generated by the client.
+The constant in Subconscious Restructuring™ (mental health) is the clients’ emotional state.
+Measuring, tracking, and improving this constant at every session is what brings about the efficacy of an intervention.

 Even the most ambiguous definition of a thought process cannot be misconstrued as an illness or disease yet this is exactly what has been done by big pharma in order to get approximately ten percent of the population in the US over the age of six on antidepressants.

-Burris Institute and its Functional Emotional Fitness™ process have produced measurable outcomes for PTSD, depression, eating disorders and many other emotional health issues since its introduction into psychiatric care in 1990.
+Burris Institute and its Subconscious Restructuring™ process have produced measurable outcomes for PTSD, depression, eating disorders, and many other emotional health issues since its introduction into psychiatric care in 1990.

 The current buzzword in mental health is measurable outcomes yet very few if any in mental health or coaching produce measurable outcomes.
 The question to everyone in the business of mental health or coaching is, “What is the reason for not producing measurable outcomes for your clients?”
 Every Certified Burris Coach is required not just to produce a measurable outcome but measurable improvement across a three-instrument twenty-two point checklist in order to complete their certification.